Abélard. Le 'Dialogue'. La Philosophie De La Logique. 1981. Neuchâtel: Secrétariat de l'Université.

 See Chapter 4.
 Abelard's Mereology and Its Role in Metaphysics pp. 141-242.

-cannot be adequately assessed until we come to terms with the mereological doctrines of the sixth century philosopher Boethius.
-Apart from providing the general mereological background for the
+and Pseudo-Joscelin cannot be adequately assessed until we come to terms with the mereological doctrines of the sixth century philosopher Boethius.
+Apart from providing the general mereological

-period, Boethius influences Abelard and Pseudo-Joscelin in two crucial respects.
+background for the period, Boethius influences Abelard and Pseudo-Joscelin in two crucial respects.
 First, Boethius all but omits mention of the classical Aristotelian concept of form.
-Second, Boethius repeatedly
+Second,

-highlights a rule which says that if a part is removed, the whole is removed as well.
+Boethius repeatedly highlights a rule which says that if a part is removed, the whole is removed as well.
 Abelard makes many improvements upon Boethius.
 His theory of static identity accounts for the

-sameness and difference that hold between a thing and its part.
+relations of sameness and difference that hold between a thing and its part.
 His theory of identity also provides a solution to the problem of material constitution.
-With respect to the problem of persistence,
+With respect to the problem of

-Abelard assimilates Boethius' rule and proposes that the loss of any part entails the annihilation of the whole.
-More precisely, Abelard thinks that the matter of things suffers annihilation upon the
+persistence, Abelard assimilates Boethius' rule and proposes that the loss of any part entails the annihilation of the whole.
+More precisely, Abelard thinks that the matter of things suffers

-Finally, I examine an apparent exception to Abelard's claim that no thing can survive a gain or loss of parts, and I show that this specific case does not undermine his general thesis."
+itself an object.
+Finally, I examine an apparent exception to Abelard's claim that no thing can survive a gain or loss of parts, and I show that this specific case does not undermine his general

 "The distinction between modalities de re and de dicto Abaelard discusses in his Glossae super Peri hermeneias (1) presents itself as a topic of traditional predication